Wrightbus warns of a further 95 job cuts

 This is the second time in recent months the Ballymena-based manufacturer has had to make cuts.

 Ninety-five jobs also went following an announcement in February.
+The trade union, Unite, said the latest cuts were "devastating".

 'Difficult and regrettable'

-A company statement said the latest job cut announcement was "subject to the outcome of the consultation process".
+A company statement said the proposed redundancies were "subject to the outcome of the consultation process".

 "There is a good deal of continuing uncertainty - specifically in the UK market - at present, which is causing private and public bus operators alike to delay or postpone their vehicle investment programmes," said the chairman of the Wrights Group, Mark Nodder.